oracle/rwloadsim/docs/index.md

 The RWP*Load Simulator is a tool developed by the
 Real World Performance group at Oracle Corporation.

+SQL*Plus is a great tool for executing ad hoc SQL and writing reports, PL/SQL is a ideal for writing database centric application code, and bash is very useful for scripting and programming.
+If you ever had the need for programming SQL*Plus, executing PL/SQL on the client side or execute SQL from bash, you have come to the right place.
+This gap is exactly what the RWP*Load Simulator is filling in addition to its ability to actually simulate load.

+Release 3 of the tool has primary focus on the facilities for scripting, and it includes a much more versatile and easier to use model for executing SQL, advanced printf style output and much more.

 If you think of a bit of bash and SQL, a dose of PL/SQL, a nip of C or Java, a fragment of Oracle Call Interface, a dash of awk, a grain of sed plus a few drops of secret sauce